Keladi Kannmanii: Development

 When film producer A. Sundaram approached Vasanth, an assistant to K. Balachander, to make a film for his production company, Vivek Chithra Productions, Vasanth was sceptical; he recalled, "Maybe he thought that just like how he was making [Pudhea Paadhai] with Bhagyaraj's assistant Parthiban at that time, he should make one with KB sir's assistant.
 I said I'd get back to him."
 Vasanth's family scolded him that he "should be thankful that I’m getting a producer without me getting a story ready and approaching many producers to produce it".
 Sundaram told him to return once he had a story ready.

 Vasanth wanted to make films like his mentor Balachander, Mahendran and Balu Mahendra, so he decided to make one "that was mature for my age.
-So, a romance between two mature people was the starting point."
+So, a romance between two mature people was the starting point".
 The story was created by Ananthu, another assistant to Balachander, and Vasanth developed it into a screenplay.
 Keladi Kannmanii was Vasanth's directorial debut, and was named after the song of the same name from Balachander's Pudhu Pudhu Arthangal (1989).
 Cinematography was handled by R. Raghunatha Reddy, editing by the duo Ganesh–Kumar, and Maghi made his debut as art director.

 Casting

 Vasanth approached S. P. Balasubrahmanyam to portray A. R. Rangaraj (ARR).
 The pair had earlier worked on Manathil Urudhi Vendum (1987), for which Vasanth was an assistant director.
 Vasanth was impressed with his realistic acting style and felt a "strong impression of him as a good actor, so we roped him in as an acting coup".
 Balasubrahmanyam was initially hesitant to accept the offer as he did not want Vasanth to take a risk by making a film with him as the lead actor.
 Vasanth remained firm with his selection because he wanted ARR "to be a character, which would not be possible with a popular face".

-Suhasini was Vasanth's first choice for the role of Sarada, but she could not accept the offer due to her busy schedule; Radhika was chosen instead.
+Suhasini was Vasanth's first choice for the role of Sarada, but she could not accept the offer due to her busy schedule; Radikaa was chosen instead.
 Ramesh Aravind was cast as Sasi because Vasanth worked with him in the Kannada film Sundara Swapnagalu (1986).
 According to Aravind, Vasanth approached him because the actor who was his original choice for the role could not accept.
 Sukanya and Ramya Krishnan were initial choices for the role of Anu, but could not accept due to other commitments; Anju was finally chosen by Vasanth, despite the scepticism of the crew since she was a relative newcomer.
 Neena played the character as a child after Vasanth saw her in Idhayathai Thirudathe, the Tamil-dubbed version of the Telugu film Geethanjali (1989).